pokepark/PokemonRaidBot/README.md

 Example input: `/gym Siegessäule`

-### Command: /quest

-Create a quest by searching for the Pokestop name in the database.
-The bot will answer with all pokestops matching the name, e.g. "PokeCity Stop".

-Example input: `/quest PokeCity Stop`

-### Command: /listquest

-The bot will allow you to get a list of the quests from today, share and delete all quests.

-### Command: /deletequest

-Delete an existing quest.
-With this command you can delete a quest from telegram and the database.
-Use with care!

-Based on your access to the bot, you may can only delete quests you created yourself and cannot delete quests from other bot users.

-### Command: /willow

-Get a list of all available quests and their ID from the database.

-## Map:

-If you like to use the map, you need to put in an mapbox token in map/index.php.
-The sprite's are on copyright, that's why they are not in the icons map.
-Get sprite's and call them: "id_1.png" where 1 is the pokedex number.

 # Debugging

 Check your bot logfile and other related log files, e.g. apache/httpd log, php log, and so on.